FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/actions.md

 ### enabledSignatureActions

-The Actions enabled in document signing mode.
+The Actions enabled in document signing mode. **NOTE: This action will allow users to draw their signature on a document.**
 ​

 Default Value: `(t:Navigation),(prevPage,nextPage,zoomIn,zoomOut,--isSmallScreen),